NavigationContentFooter

 Jump toSuggest an edit

-AWS provides a number of SDKs (Software Development Kits) which provide language-specific APIs for AWS services, including SQS.
+AWS provides a number of SDKs (Software Development Kits) which provide language-specific APIs for AWS services, including SQS, which is the protocol Scaleway Queues is based on.

 • AWS provides a dedicated SDK for Go.